bradsimpson213/AppAcademy-Cohort-Instructional-Assistant-Onboarding-Guide/readme.md

 # Cohort Instructor Onboarding

 This onboarding tool is meant for you to learn more about the nuts and bolts of being a Cohort Instructor.
 We have divided this guide according to the most common tasks you will handle on different time frames.

+**This guide and repo are still a work in progress!
+CHeck back often as we are updating it daily**

 ## Daily:
 - Check and Record Reports